-The comparison between "8 in S" and "1 in 2 out S" is quite instructive.
-The "8 in S" design gives superficially quite well behaved estimates, with small movements between successive points.
+The comparison between '8 in S' and '1 in 2 out S' is quite instructive.
+The '8 in S' design gives superficially quite well behaved estimates, with small movements between successive points.
 The problem is that there is a clear longer term movement in the underlying series, induced by the correlation between successive estimates.
 This apparent trend is spurious, since effectively the true population values are all zero for this simulation.

-The "1 in 2 out S" design, in contrast, has large movements at lag 1, and shows an obvious autocorrelation at lag 3.
-It is harder to discern any great movement in the trend over the period shown - this is good, since the true trend was 0.
+The '1 in 2 out S' design, in contrast, has large movements at lag one, and shows an obvious autocorrelation at lag three.
+It is harder to discern any great movement in the trend effect over the period shown - this is good if our objective is to minimise the effect of sampling error on trend.

 The simulations shown are typical of a number of simulations that were run for these two designs.
-Simulations for the "8 in C" design are similar to the "8 in S" design but with slightly reduced variability.
-The "2 in 2 out C" design displays behaviour between the extremes represented by the "8 in S" design and the "1 in 2 out S" design.
-The simulations are relevant because if the "1 in 2 out S" design was adopted, users would be faced with data that looks very different to the current series, and considerably more volatile.
-For the current estimates quite a lot of sampling error is passing into the trend series - this would be reduced under the "1 in 2 out S" design but at the cost of apparently more irregular estimates.
+Simulations for the '8 in C' design are similar to the '8 in S' design but with slightly reduced variability.
+The '2 in 2 out C' design displays behaviour between the extremes represented by the '8 in S' design and the '1 in 2 out S' design.
+The simulations are relevant because if the '1 in 2 out S' design was adopted, users would be faced with data that looks very different to the current series, and considerably more volatile.
+For the current estimates quite a lot of sampling error is passing into the trend series.
+This would be reduced under the '1 in 2 out S' design, where more of the sampling error passes into the irregular of the series.
+Thus the improved trend series in the '1 in 2 out S' design is achieved at the cost of increased irregularity of the original estimates.